perracodex/kcrud/README.md

 The code intentionally contains redundancies and inconsistencies to illustrate different approaches and strategies to achieve similar results.
 For example, different authentication methods (JWT, OAuth, and Basic, despite Basic being discouraged);
 different approaches to exception handling and validations across layers.
-The project also delves into data persistence, illustrating custom columns with validation, field level encryption, different ways to store enums in a database, etc.
+The project also examines data persistence, illustrating custom columns with validation, field level encryption, different ways to store enums in a database, etc.

 ---